jlule/completed-sleep-outside/README.md

 ## Other commands
 -npm run build to build final files when you are ready to turn in.
 ##
--Note that only one person in your group should run build.
-##
 -npm run lint to run ESLint against your code to find errors.
 ##
 -npm run format to run Prettier to automatically format your code.